 Reflection Canyon is a 24.5 km hike from Kanab and is suitable for experienced hikers.

 Buckskin Gulch is another natural landmark of Utah.

 The slot canyon is a narrow gorge that runs for about 15 miles and is one of the world’s longest slot canyons.

-The canyon is narrow and deep, with obstacles to make hiking this canyon a challenge as you scramble over rocks and wade through potholes.
+The canyon is narrow and deep, with obstacles that make hiking this canyon challenging as you scramble over rocks and wade through potholes.